5 Segmentation

 se 0.0278758434159171, NA

 We can tell that the distribution skews older (mean 42.82 vs. median 46).
-Let’s also see if there are any significant differences between the women in the sample.
+Let’s also take a look to see if there are any significant differences between the women in the sample.

 Table 5.3: Descriptive statistics